rhaleblian/dslibris/README.md

 devkitPro pacman packages:

-    (dkp-)pacman -S devkitARM libnds libfat libfilesystem nds-expat nds-bzip2 nds-zlib nds-libpng nds-pkg-config ndstool dstools grit
+    (dkp-)pacman -S devkitARM libnds libfat libfilesystem nds-expat nds-bzip2 nds-zlib nds-freetype nds-libpng nds-pkg-config ndstool dstools grit

-Instead of installing `nds-freetype`, build version 2.5.5 from source, configuring it with
+Development is biased towards Ubuntu 20 as a platform.

-    portlibs/configure-freetype
+You should also get far with macOS.

-Ubuntu 16.04 LTS and macOS are known good development platforms.
+CentOS and msys2 have also worked, but haven't been checked recently.
-CentOS and MinGW have also worked, but haven't been checked recently.
+Ubuntu under WSL would work too, but you'll be missing mount support for testing.

 ## Building